-1 Because reactive organic gases (ROGs) are not a criteria pollutant, there is no ambient standard or localized threshold for ROGs.
+Because reactive organic gases (ROGs) are not a criteria pollutant, there is no ambient standard or localized threshold for ROGs.
 Due to the role ROG plays in ozone formation, it is classified as a precursor pollutant and only a regional emissions threshold has been established.

-According to the Section 4.14, Population and Housing, based on the City's average household size of 2.52, the 40 units would introduce up to 101 additional residents within the City and current population is 109,423 persons as of January 1, 2024.2 The forecast population for the City in 2045 is 123,700 persons.3 The project's anticipated population increase (101 persons) would represent approximately 0.7 percent of the City's projected population by the year 2045.
+According to the Section 4.14, Population and Housing, based on the City's average household size of 2.52, the 40 units would introduce up to 101 additional residents within the City and current population is 109,423 persons as of January 1, 2024.
+The forecast population for the City in 2045 is 123,700 persons.
+The project's anticipated population increase (101 persons) would represent approximately 0.7 percent of the City's anticipated population growth between 2024 and 2045, or less than 0.01 percent of the City's projected population by the year 2045.
 Therefore, the project's potential growth-inducing impacts would be considered less than significant since the 101 additional residential would represents less than 0.01 percent increase from the City's current population and well within the projected growth by 2045.
 As the SCAQMD has incorporated these same projections into the 2022 AQMP, it can be concluded that the project would be consistent with the projections.
 A less than significant impact would occur in this regard.